 Shroud of Turin Shows Jesus’ Body was Offered as a Holocaust at His Resurrection

 ABSTRACT: This article analyzing the evidence that the body of Jesus was offered up as a holocaust (whole burnt offering).
 The evidence comes from both the Scriptures and the Shroud of Turin.
-The image on the shroud was left as Jesus’ body was burned as a holocaust in the process of his Resurrection.
+The shroud image was made as Jesus’ body was burned as a holocaust at His resurrection.
 The burning of his body was predicted and necessary to fulfill the requirements of the law concerning sacrifices.

 Does it matter whether Jesus was offered as a holocaust?
-In Romans 4:25 We learn that Christ died for our sins, and that He was raised for our justification.
+In Romans 4:25, We learn that Christ died for our sins and that He was raised for our justification.
 Now we know from Hebrews 9:22 Without the shedding of blood there is no remission of sins.
 So it was the shedding of his blood that took away our sins.
-What about the raising of Jesus resulted in our justification (dikaiwsin or dikaiosin)?
-Romans 5:18 also bears some light on this it was one act of righteousness that brought life and justification to all men.
-The one act was not the crucifixion but the resurrection.
+What about the raising of Jesus resulted in our justification (dikaiosin)?
+Romans 5:18 also bears some light on this; it was one act of righteousness that brought life and justification to all men.
+The one-act was not the crucifixion but the resurrection.

 The shroud does show evidence of a sacrifice being burned.
 The Biblical requirements for sacrifices—the ones involved with sin all involve burning all or a portion of the sacrifice.
-Jesus' body either all or part needed to be burned to complete His sacrifice, if the requirements for a sacrifice according to the Law were to be fulfilled.
-The Hebrew word holocaust (‘olah) (often translated burnt offering or whole burnt offering) means to ascend or rise up, referring to the smoke of the sacrifice.
+Jesus’ body either all or part needed to be burned if the Law’s requirements were to be fulfilled.
+The Hebrew word holocaust (holah) (often translated burnt offering or whole burnt offering) means to ascend or rise, referring to the smoke of the sacrifice.
 The Greek word resurrection (anastasis) means to rise.
-In the creed, we don't say Jesus came alive again but that He 'rose' from the dead.
+In the creed, we don’t say Jesus came alive again but that He ‘rose’ from the dead.